 End of Chivalry

 All good things come to an end and this was the case for chivalry and the medieval knight.
 As Chivalry was often open to change and the views of people in different regions and countries it came to mean different things in different places.

 In the Late 15th century ‘Sir Thomas Malory’ describes well how different groups created their own ‘chivalric ideology’. knights were further divided by conflicts such as ‘the Wars of the Roses.

-It seems that during early Tudor rule in England, knights attitudes towards ‘Chivalry began to wane and whilst some knights still honored chivalry principles other chose to ignore it.
+It seems that during early Tudor rule in England, knights’ attitudes towards ‘Chivalry began to wane, and whilst some knights still honored chivalry principles others chose to ignore it.